 What is this New Overtime Law Any Way?

-This law somehow didn’t get enacted but the US Department of labor has started pondering on it again.
+In that regard, it must be noted that the law somehow didn’t get enacted earlier but the US Department of labor has started pondering on it again.

 Who are Eligible for Overtime Pay